 - request that an online resource be cataloged or otherwise made accessible through the Libraries’ web site

 These decisions are made in each case on the basis of the selector’s knowledge of current curriculum needs, faculty research interests, research trends in the relevant subject areas, and the strengths and weaknesses of the collections already in place.
 Needless to say, communication between the selectors and the Libraries’ users is essential, if the selectors are to have the information necessary for their decisions.

-The general criteria used by selectors for the acquisition of information resources at the University of Iowa Libraries are listed below in priority order:
+The general criteria used by selectors for the acquisition of information resources at the University of Iowa Libraries are listed below:

 - curriculum support

 - standard source availability (i.e., standard or “core” materials on subjects studied at the University)